laobinghu/astro-theme-retypeset/src/content/posts/protection-profession-pride-en.md

 ---
-title: '[Simple Analysis] How Can You Talk About Self-Reliance When You Can't Even Protect Yourself?'
+title: '[Simple Analysis] How Can You Talk About Self-Reliance When You Can''t Even Protect Yourself?'
 published: 2025-11-21T11:27:46.772Z
 description: 'Those who are self-reliant must first be able to protect themselves.'
 updated: ''